openflighthpc/flight-cloud-cli/README.md

 bin/cloud power NODENAME on
 ```

+Note: Use the `-g` flag to treat NODENAME as a group name to perform power commands on multiple nodes at once.

 # Contributing

 Fork the project.
 Make your feature addition or bug fix.
 Send a pull